bpinkney/DiscVisionDeluxe/dvd_DvisEst/README.md

 add_library(${PROJECT_NAME} STATIC ${APRILTAG_SRCS} ${COMMON_SRC} ${TAG_FILES})
 ```
 - remove things which reference unistd.c in the examples folder, but the leave the file intact so it still builds a .lib
-- I just removed the unistd.h include in apriltag_demo.c, and got rid of everything between the tag family constructors/descructors
+- I just removed the unistd.h include in apriltag_demo.c, and got rid of everything between the tag family constructors/detsructors
-- remove the entire #Examples section from the bottom of CMakeLists.txt

 - Now actually make
 ``` bash